 I am proud and excited to be leading East Central Junior High.
-I’ve just completed my 28th year as an educator.
 I started my career teaching English for three years in junior and senior high schools.
 After earning my master’s degree, I transitioned into the role of PK-12th grade counselor.
 After five years, I came to Tulsa as counselor of Nimitz Middle School.
 Two years later, I was promoted to principal of Kerr Elementary.
 Over my eight years there, I came to love the Eastside community.
 But I felt pulled back to secondary school, so I left Kerr to serve as academic assistant principal of North Intermediate High School in Broken Arrow.
 During my second year there, the assistant superintendent asked me what I really wanted to be doing.
 After some reflection, I told her that what I really wanted was to be principal of a school in a low-income neighborhood like the ones where I grew up.

 In 2011, I was offered the opportunity to return to East Tulsa and transition Lewis & Clark from a middle school to an elementary.
 At the time, that was the dream job for me.
 Over the next eight years, L&C experienced a high level of challenge, but also a high level of growth.
 I loved my team and the families, but again I felt the tug to return to serving secondary-age kids.
 So when I was offered the opportunity to lead East Central Junior High, I didn’t hesitate.
 Now, this is my dream job.
 My purpose as an educator is to guide young people into successful life paths, and there is no place I would rather do that than ECJH.
 Go Cardinals!